Virginia Bounty Hunter Guide: Requirements and Steps

 Steps to a Career as a Bail Enforcement Agent in Virginia

-Beyond meeting the minimum requirements stated above, a combination of bail enforcement training, a background check, and submitting the appropriate documentation will be needed to become licensed.
+Beyond meeting the minimum requirements stated above, a combination of bail enforcement training, a background check, and submitting the appropriate documentation are needed to become licensed.
 Continue reading below to familiarize yourself with the bail enforcement agent licensure process in Virginia.

 1. Obtain the appropriate training.

-The Virginia Department requires 40 hours of bail enforcement training (called 44E) for all candidates seeking licensure.
-You can find a course outline on the Department’s website.
-Training will consist of ethics, Virginia legislation and basic law, the court system, and fugitive recovery specifics.
-Pricing for the training will vary; check with the education provider for fee information.
+The DCJS requires 40 hours of bail enforcement training (called 44E) for all candidates seeking licensure.
+You can find a course outline on the DCJS website.
+Training consists of ethics, Virginia legislation and basic law, the court system, and fugitive recovery specifics.
+Pricing for the training will vary; check with approved education providers for fee information.
 At the end of the 44E course, you will have to take and pass the written course examination.

 2. Submit an application.

-Upon completing the training, you must submit your bail enforcement agent application to the Department.
+Upon completing the training, you must submit your bail enforcement agent application to the DCJS.
 Along with the application, you must include:

-- The firearms endorsement license and $30 fee
+- Proof of appropriate firearms training, the firearms endorsement license application, and $30 fee (as of May 2022)

-To submit your fingerprinting application, you must show proof of an acceptable document verifying your legal presence.
+To submit your fingerprinting application, you must show proof of legal presence.

 The firearms endorsement application certifies that you can legally carry a firearm in the state of Virginia.
 This endorsement must be renewed annually.